Generations Online Banking: How to Adapt Lending for Boomers, Millennials & Gen Z

 William Demchak, PNC Chairman and CEO, notes that the bank’s sales jumped from 25% digital to 75% digital, executing a ten years plan in two months.
 And such shifts mark all market players.

 The pandemic changed the attitude of older generations to online lending and banking in general.
 If two years ago Boomers thought digital banking to be risky and insecure, now it’s a way to minimize contacts and save time.
-Covid-19 is one of those events that affect the consumer behavior of generations, especially Millennials and boomers.
+Covid-19 is one of those events that affect the consumer behavior of generations, especially Boomers and Millennial banking.
 Earlier sociologists noted that about 70% of Boomers and 90% of Millennials chose online banking.
 Yet, at the beginning of 2021, the statistics will increase even more towards financial digitalization.

 Drawing up a business plan for the upcoming years, you need to consider customer behavior, especially Millennial banking trends, and world events affecting it.
 While different generations have a different attitude towards technologies, watershed events form a new vision driving digitalization’s adoption.
 To cope with and keep digital customers, financials need to utilize cutting-edge and functional software in new generation banks.